Services Reconnaissance Department: Foundation

-Authorised by Prime Minister John Curtin in March 1942, following the outbreak of war with Japan, the Inter-Allied Services Department was formed on 17 April 1942 having been given approval by General Thomas Blamey and modelled initially on the British Special Operations Executive (SOE); it was organised initially by SOE British Army officer, Lieutenant Colonel G. Egerton Mott.
+Authorised by Prime Minister John Curtin in March 1942, following the outbreak of war with Japan, the Inter-Allied Services Department was formed on 17 April 1942, having been given approval by General Thomas Blamey.
+Modelled initially on the British Special Operations Executive (SOE), it was organised initially by SOE British Army officer, Lieutenant Colonel G. Egerton Mott.
 For security reasons it was named ISD and its existence was to be only known by the Prime Minister and the High Command.

 Operations

-On 6 July 1942, a controlling body Allied Intelligence Bureau (AIB) was formed to co-ordinate the operations of ISD and other similar organisations and became fully functional in December 1942.
-ISD was known as Section A within AIB.
-In February 1943, ISD was disbanded and a new body called Special Operations Australia was formed in April 1943 not under the control of the AIB.
-Shortly afterwards the cover name of Services Reconnaissance Department (SRD) was given to SOA in May 1943.
-This was done because of the similarity of the initials SOA to SOE, whose security was likely to compromised.
-Z Special Unit was transferred to SOA from AIB, and it was decided to form M Special Unit for the AIB.
+On 6 July 1942, the Allied Intelligence Bureau (AIB) was formed to co-ordinate the operations of ISD and other similar organisations; AIB became fully functional in December 1942.
+ISD was officially known within AIB as "Section A".
+In June 1942, an ISD raiding/commando unit was organised, named Z Special Unit.

+Between February and April 1943, ISD was officially disbanded and replaced by a new body, Special Operations Australia (SOA).
+The cover name Services Reconnaissance Department (SRD) was given to SOA. in May 1943.
+It was decided that a covert reconnaissance and field intelligence unit, M Special Unit, would be formed under the auspices of SOA to complement the raiding activities of Z Special Unit.